Diversity, Equity, and Inclusion

 1. Objectively measure NCMA community experiences

-2. Know NCMA community needs
+2. Know the NCMA community

-3. Guide chapter leadership
+3. Engage chapter leadership

-4. Demonstrate diversity of NCMA community
+5. Promote diversity of NCMA community

 Governance